What to snack on when dieting: 21 great foods to keep you full

 Research by the University of East Anglia found that cocoa and dark chocolate improved blood flow in participants and lowered blood pressure overall, although the results were mild.

 When it comes to weight loss and particularly those trying to get out of emotional eating habits, dark chocolate can offer that slice of sweetness in limited quantities.

-At the end of the day though, if you're dieting and maintaining a strong calorie deficit, a couple of squares of chocolate or any other snack isn't going to make any difference at all.
+At the end of the day though, if you're dieting and maintaining a strong calorie deficit, a couple of squares of chocolate or any other snack isn't going to make much different.
 You might find that by continuing to eat your favorite foods in moderate quantities, rather than cutting them out completely, you're less likely to binge on them later on.

-And if snacking doesn't end up working for you when you're trying to lose weight, nutritionist Signe Svanfeldt has another idea.
-"Having well-composed snacks in between larger meals will ensure that you keep your energy levels up and stop you from getting hungry and eating more later on," she says.
+"Having well-composed snacks in between larger meals will ensure that you keep your energy levels up and stop you from getting hungry and eating more later on," says Svanfeldt.
 "But for your wellbeing, you can also plan daily meals so you get enough energy for the whole day based on your individual needs.
 Including another meal [on top of the standard three and instead of snacking] can help with this, and ensure you stay within the energy requirements."

 A digital health journalist with over five years experience writing and editing for UK publications, Grace has covered the world of health and wellbeing extensively for Cosmopolitan, The i Paper and more.

 She started her career writing about the complexities of sex and relationships, before combining personal hobbies with professional and writing about fitness.
 Everything from the best protein powder to sleep technology, the latest health trend to nutrition essentials, Grace has a huge spectrum of interests in the wellness sphere.
 Having reported on the coronavirus pandemic since the very first swab, she now also counts public health among them.